|

 In accordance with section 152(6) of the Companies Act, 2013 and in terms of Articles

-Non-Executive Director of the Company, retires by rotation and being eligible; offers
+Director of the Company, retires by rotation and being eligible; offers herself for

-himself for re-appointment at the forthcoming 43rd Annual General Meeting.
-The
+re-appointment at the forthcoming 44th Annual General Meeting.
+The Board recommends the

 All the directors of the Company have confirmed that they satisfy the fit and proper